esa/pagmo/doc/sphinx/documentation/island.rst

    .. attribute:: problem

-      The :class:`PyGMO.problem`.
+      A copy of the :class:`PyGMO.problem` in the :class:`PyGMO.population`.
 Cannot be set or modified via its methods.

    .. attribute:: migration_probability

       The probability that migration occur at the end of each evolution.
-Cannot be set
+Cannot be set (maybe in future versions)